 The Dyson Ball Upright is our recommendation to people who prefer upright vacuums when cleaning up after pets.
 It’s the most maneuverable upright vacuum we’ve come across to date, and it has spectacularly powerful suction.
 It has HEPA filtration, and a very roomy canister for collecting dirt and hair.
 On the downside, it’s not good on deep carpeting, and it’s not as safe for nice wood flooring as the Miele’s.
 The bagless design may also be less ideal for those with severe allergy symptoms.

 The Miele Cat & Dog is the best vacuum here in practically every regard.
 It’s the quietest, the most ergonomic, and the most versatile.
 It works well on all flooring types, and given all the tools and suction settings you can cater it to just about any surface.
 It’s the only one that controls animal odors, and the filter bags are the largest of the Miele’s.
-The big downside is the price.
-At close to $1000, this is a very expensive buy.
+The big downside is the price tag.
+This is a very expensive buy.